phil-gg/configure-alpine/README.md

 Configure Alpine Linux in an idempotent manner.

-Designed to run on either iSH app, or on Alpine linux in a container.
+Designed to run either on iSH app, or an Alpine Linux container.

 ## Bootstrap